TrevinoParker7/Agentic_AI_Stock_Trader/README.md

 Youtube Video: https://www.youtube.com/watch?v=SGNU1fyBtG4

 If You have not already go Join my Agentic AI Engineer Trade Skool, where I teach people how to build everything they can think of.
-The Link is in the comment

 ## 1. Introduction